I saw a great idea in a magazine a few years ago. Instead of keeping a regular journal for your children you keep a birthday notebook.

 Add in some of their favorites – favorite foods, colors, balloon sculpting, shows, hobbies, etc and who their friends are at the moment.
 Include some of your favorite pictures from that year along with a birthday photo.

 After you have done all of that you can take the time to share some of your wishes and dreams for your child.
 They might be similar from year to year or change depending on the struggles and phases you go through together.
+Want to look at your best for your wedding, a family party, or any other special occasion in Auckland?
+Booking a Catering Auckland can give you the best catering and confidence that you want for your next big event.

 Your child may even want to keep their own version of a birthday notebook and include extra things like birthday cards or mementos.
 As your child matures this will be a neat book to reflect back on and see how things change from year to year.
 Not only that – it will help them record their life in a fun way.